-In August 2008, upon considering the priorities identified in the Educational Master Plan and recommendations from ACCJC, the College Council began to question the efficacy of the college's existing planning structure.
-In response to these issues, the Strategic Planning Steering Committee began developing a proposal for a new college planning structure.
+In August 2008, upon considering the priorities identified in the Educational Master Plan and recommendations from the ACCIC, the College Council began to evaluate the efficacy of the college's existing planning structure.
+Subsequently, the Strategic Planning Steering Committee began developing a proposal for a new college planning structure.
 In October 2008, after a thorough literature review of the planning structures of other community colleges, and with due consideration of the unique history and culture of Cañada College, the Steering Committee proposed a new college planning framework to the College Council.

 The College Council and other planning bodies reviewed this proposal at several meetings, and extensive revisions to the planning framework were made based on feedback from council members, administrators, students, faculty and classified staff.
-In December 2008, the College Council formally adopted the new planning framework (Figure #2) and sanctioned its adoption to replace the pre-existing structure.
+In December 2008, the College Council formally adopted the new planning framework (Figure #2) and sanctioned its adoption.
 The new College Planning Council convened its first meeting in February 2009.
-(The process and structure is outlined in this planning document developed by the College Planning Council).
+The process and structure is outlined in this planning document developed by the College Planning Council.